danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 pod SystemNotification
 ```

-You can also clone the repository and build the library locally.
+If you prefer to not have external dependencies, you can also just copy the source code into your app.

+## Supported Platforms

+SystemNotification supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.